szabgab/slider-py/README.md

 [![Coverage Status](https://coveralls.io/repos/github/szabgab/slider-py/badge.svg?branch=master)](https://coveralls.io/github/szabgab/slider-py?branch=master)

 1) Parse a simplified MarkDown that is used to create my slides.
+(TODO make the format a subset of Markua)
 2) Generate HTML files from the slides
 3) Generate PDF from the slides
 4) Generate mobi file from the slides

+See the [slide sources](https://github.com/szabgab/slides) and the generated [slides](https://code-maven.com/slides/)

 ## Example